TREXXX27/100-Days-Of-Code/readme.md

 -   Wish i was able to solve the third one too...
 I thought i was using the right logic..but somehow it wasnt right totally...Will check it out again.

 ---

+### Day 11: August 17, 2020, Monday

+**Today's Progress :**

+-   Saw solutions of  questions in [CP-5](https://codeforces.com/contest/1392)

+**What I learned :**

+-   Easy ways of doing questions which i solved yesterday.

+**Thoughts :**

+-   Hope i am able to keep up, was barely able to code for 1 hour today!
+-   But yes i made it!!

+---